Aidan Laprete: Career

 At age eight, Laprete performed the song "Hey Soul Sister" by Train at the 2010 Ukulele Festival.
 On July 19, 2010, a video of this performance was uploaded by "elrollo79" onto YouTube.
 The video quickly went viral and has received over twenty million views.
 The video got the attention of a number of popular artists, among them Jack Johnson and Mick Fleetwood as well as Train's Pat Monahan who is reported to have called it his favorite cover version of the song.
-Jack Johnson asked James to be a part of the 2010 Kokua Festival.

-James played at the keiki stage at the festival.

-In 2010, Laprete was approached by producer and creator of the 2010 remake of Hawaii Five-0, Peter Lenkov, and was asked to be on an episode of the program.
-He was featured in episode 5, Season 1 singing "Hey Soul Sister".

 Laprete can be seen in Train's music video for their song Mermaid, which was filmed in Honolulu.
 The video premiered on February 27, 2013.

-In 2014, Laprete released his first single under the artist name Aidan James, "One of the Ones", with Nashville composer Jeff Dayton.
-The single was recorded at Island Sound Studios in Honolulu and was produced by Gaylord Holomalia.
-He went on a solo tour independently to the east and west coast promoting his single.
-In Washington, he performed on the steps of the Capitol Hill and did a private performance at the Google Headquarters.
+In 2014, Laprete started releasing music under the artist name Aidan James.
+He went on a solo tour independently to the east and west coast promoting the music.
+In Washington, D.C., he performed on the steps of the Capitol Hill and did a private performance at the Google Headquarters.

-Laprete's debut EP, Live Again was released on December 25, 2014.
-The EP consists of 4 tracks.
-It was reviewed in local magazine MidWeek, with Bill Mossman saying: "The four-song album represents James's maiden voyage into unchartered waters as a fast-maturing artist.
-His voice is deeper and more refined, while his playing chops are rhythmically and tastefully on fleek (as teenagers his age might say).
-And although the cuteness factor is still present on the album, thanks to his pop rock-friendly melodies, James's growth as a musician can be heard in his burgeoning songwriting abilities".